The transmission spectrum of the potentially rocky planet L 98-59 c: Light Curve Analysis

-We also visualized correlated noise by looking at the autocorrelation function of the residuals.
+Figure~\ref{fig:l98c_rednoiseb} shows a visualization of the correlated noise test by looking at the autocorrelation function of the residuals.
 This method is not purely quantitative, but can provide another look at potential structure in the residuals.
 The red lines in Figure~\ref{fig:l98c_rednoiseb} indicate the 2$\sigma$ line -- roughly indicating ``significant'' correlations at that lag.
-Note that a few lags passing this line is not problematic, since 2-sigma events happen roughly 5\% of the time and we are sampling many bins.
+A few lags crossing this threshold is not concerning, since 2-sigma events happen roughly 5\% of the time and we are sampling many bins.
 This is less quantitative, but autocorrelation functions that appear too structured can be, unsurprisingly, indicative of structured noise.
-An example might be 1.165 $\mu$m, which appears to be a decreasing sinusoid; however, structure below significance is less problematic.
-Different derivation assumptions give the same transit depth at this bin without structured residuals, and it passes the other red noise test, so we have confidence in the depth determination.
+An example is the 1.165 $\mu$m bin which resembles a decreasing sinusoid; however, structure below significance is less problematic.
+Different systematic model selections from the highest-ranking models give the same transit depth at this bin without structured residuals, and it passes the other red noise test, so we have confidence in the depth determination.

-With the caveats noted above, marginalization does an excellent job in fitting the spectral light curves.
-Together, these tests support the validity of the derived transit depths and uncertainties.